Introduction to Stokes structures: Applications of the Riemann-Hilbert correspondence to holonomic distributions

 The notion of Hermitian dual of a $\cD$-module was introduced by M\ptbl Kashiwara in \cite{Kashiwara86}, where many applications of the property that the Hermitian dual of a holonomic $\cD$-module remains holonomic have been given (see also~\cite{Bjork93}).
 Kashiwara only treated the case of regular holonomic $\cD$-modules (in arbitrary dimension), and examples of such regular holonomic distributions also appear in \cite{Barlet83}.

-The vanishing of $\cExt^1$ in Theorem \ref{th:Hermdualone} is already apparent in \cite[Th\ptbl10.2]{Malgrange74}, restricting to the real domain however.
+The vanishing of $\cExt^1$ in Theorem \ref{th:Hermdualone} is already apparent in \cite[Th\ptbl10.2]{Malgrange74}, if one restricts to the real domain however.
 The analysis of the $\cHom$ has been done in \cite{Svensson81}, in particular Th\ptbl3.1 which is a real version of Theorem \ref{th:distholmod}, still in the real domain (I~thank J.-E\ptbl Björk for pointing this reference out to me).

 \chapterspace{-3}